aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2-authorizers/README.md

 ### Route Authorization

-In most occasions, you'll want different levels of access per route.
-Route authorization allows us to set authorization settings that only affect one route.

-Route authorization also takes higher precedence over default authorization settings.
-This allows us to create granular access levels.
+Authorization can also configured for each Route.
+When a route authorization is configured, it takes precedence over default authorization.

 The example below showcases default authorization, along with route authorization.
 It also shows how to remove authorization entirely for a route.